 My family was on holiday in beautiful Taiwan a fortnight ago when we had a conversation with our young tour leader.
 She told us about her dream of starting her own bakery.
 Naturally, I was happy with her ambition but at the same time, kinda concern.

 I have met many ambitious young men and women who aspire to have their own business.
-Although most of them came from various background like tourism, marketing, engineering, accountancy, nearly all of them looked forward to start a F&B business, especially a restaurant business.
+Although most of them came from a various background like tourism, marketing, engineering, accountancy, nearly all of them looked forward to starting an F&B business, especially a restaurant business.
 What the heck were these people thinking?
 I have even known chefs who lost their pants because of their entrepreneurial involvement in the restaurant and cafe business.
 And yet these people were thinking of becoming the next restaurant mogul without any formal training in this line.

 Running A Restaurant or Cafe Is A Full Time Business

 This is a no brainer.
 When people dream of starting their own cafe or restaurant, they are prepared to quit their day job.
 The problem with many restaurateur wannabes is when they think that their job is harder than running an eatery outlet.
 I read one article by a former banker who started a chain of coffee cafes in Malaysia.
 This guy said the gravest mistake he made when he opened the business was thinking that his life would be easy sipping premium coffee daily after leaving banking.
 When the article interviewed him, he had sold his coffee chain.